-Our consolidated balance sheet at December 31, 2022 includes liabilities associated with uncertain tax positions in multiple taxing jurisdictions where we conduct business.
+Our consolidated balance sheet at December 31, 2023 includes liabilities associated with uncertain tax positions in multiple taxing jurisdictions where we conduct business.
 Due to the uncertain and complex application of tax regulations, combined with the difficulty in predicting when tax audits throughout the world may be concluded, we cannot make reliable estimates of the timing of the remaining cash outflows relating to these liabilities.
-Accordingly, we have classified the amount recorded as a current liability as payable within one year, and the remaining uncertain tax positions are classified as payments due thereafter, although actual timing of payments may be sooner.
+Accordingly, we have classified all non-current uncertain tax positions as payments due thereafter, although actual timing of payments may be sooner.